 Brand development and brand marketing are inextricably tied to brand loyalty.
 And companies that tie brand development to top level corporate goals deliver better shareholder value and build stronger brands.

-Strategies and best practices to create value through brand loyalty...
+How to create new value through brand loyalty...

-In this chapter we clearly explain the linkage between customer loyalty attributes and brand loyalty, and provide you with the necessary strategies and insights to increase your customers' loyalty to your brand.
+In chapter 14 of The Loyalty Guide we clearly explain the linkage between customer loyalty attributes and brand loyalty, and provide you with the necessary strategies and insights to increase your customers' loyalty to your brand.
 Key strategies and insights covered include:

 ^ ^ ^